 - Sheet mulch your drought-stressed lawn.
 See http://ccmg.ucanr.edu/files/172352.pdf.

 - Keep pollinators in mind whenever planting.
 They still need our help.
 Check out UC ANR’s Pollen Nation website at http://ucanr.edu/sites/PollenNation/ for great tips on gardening with pollinators.

 - Considering using native plants?
 Visit the California Native Plant Society website at http://calscape.cnps.org/ to see native and native pollinator plants suitable for your area.
 Just click your location on the map to search.

 General Garden Care

-- Plant by seed (beginning of month only): broccoli, lettuce, peas, beets, carrots,mustards, onions, kale, radishes, snap peas.
+- Plant winter vegetable seedlings: broccoli, lettuce, peas, beets, carrots, mustards, kale, radishes, snap peas.